0nyr/ctiny_interpreter/WORKLOG.md

 * [ ] Correct the .txt grammar with modifications done inside .pest PEG file.
 * [ ] Add a max number of while loop !!

-### refactoring ideas

-* [ ] Rework the system of errors in the AST and in the semantic part to use the same system as introduced in the semantic part.
-* [ ] Rework Literal.
-Define a new type Value to replace Literal in the Symbol Table.

 ## Logs

 ### Wed 19 Jul 2023